ipolharvard/ethos-paper/README.md

    ethos tokenize- mimic test -v <path_to_vocab>
    ```
 2. **Model training:** Train the model on the tokenized dataset.
 Monitor the training process with
    wandb (optional, check `scripts/run_training.py`).
-Optionally, a pre-trained model that we used
+Optionally, a pre-trained model (with vocab
-   in our paper can be downloaded
+   file) that we used in our paper can be downloaded
    from [Google Drive ≈0.5GB](https://drive.google.com/file/d/1c8_OQadiHe0ZOoOdZuF-m0N3fbRnE1EP/view?usp=sharing)
-   (requires Google Account).
+   (requires Google Account, and remember to tokenized the dataset with the attached vocab).
    <br>
    Example configuration for running on 8 GPUs (adjust `--nproc_per_node`
    and `--gradient_accumulation_steps` to match your setup):